 - 1.)
 All racers must follow and complete the entire application and entry process, filling out all forms and paying all necessary fees. - 2.)
 All racers must sign the Entrant Contract. - 3.)
-All racers and crew must sign the Accident Waiver and Release of Liability / Release of Name and Likeness - 4.)
+All racers and all crew members must sign the Accident

+- Waiver and Release of Liability / Release of Name and Likeness.
+Each entrant must also bring the properly completed Check-In Form to Runner Check-In. - 4.)
 All race vehicles must meet the minimum requirements of property damage and personal injury liability automobile insurance for the state of California.
 All vehicle drivers must be fully licensed. - 5.)
 All racers and at least one crew member for each entrant must attend Racer Check-In and all of the Pre-Race Meeting.
 Those racers who do not complete the scheduled check-in and attend the meeting will not be allowed to participate.
 No exceptions. - 6.)
 All racers must be willing to submit to a drug urine test before, during, or after the race.
 If any USOC banned substances are detected, the racer will be disqualified from competition and listed as DISQUALIFIED FOR DOPING in the final standings of the race. - 7.)
 No TV, film, or video crew, person, producer, director or other broadcast media representative may accompany or cover any racer or the race itself without the specific written permission of the Race Director.
 All film crews must sign a Non-Exclusive Licensing Agreement and pay a Rights Fee.
 Additionally, Death Valley National Park will also require payment of a filming fee and signature of a filming agreement. - 8.)
-All racers and crew must pay the Death Valley National Park Entrance Fee of \$5 per person or \$10 per car.
-Proof must be brought to Runner Check-In on July 10.
-Runners will not be allowed to check-in for the race without proof of paying the Park Entrance Fee.

-9.)
-All entrants must bring one U.S. dollar (or more) in a sealed envelope to the pre-race meeting.
+All racers and crew must pay the Death Valley National Park Entrance Fee.
+Proof must be brought to Runner Check-In.
+Runners will not be allowed to check-in for the race without proof of paying the Park Entrance Fee. - 9.)
+All entrants must bring one U.S. dollar (or more) in a sealed envelope to the Pre-Race Meeting.
 Please write the runner number on the envelope.
-This envelope will not be returned.
+This envelope will not be returned and the money will be donated to charity.